Teclyst/GarCide/doc/implementing_garside_groups.md

 ### Writing documentation

-This projects uses _Doxygen_ to generate its documentation. _Doxygen_ is integrated within C++, so you only need to add specific comments over your declarations, then build documentation, and _voilà_.
+This project uses _Doxygen_ to generate its documentation. _Doxygen_ is integrated within C++, so you only need to add specific comments over your declarations, then build documentation, and _voilà_.

 To look at what these comments should look like, go read _Doxygen_ documentation or look at what is already written.
 It is also likely that there exist _Doxygen_ extensions for your IDE.